-Line 6.
-Target Normal Cost.
-Report the present value of all benefits which have been accrued or have been earned (or that are expected to accrue or to be earned) under the plan during the plan year, increased by any plan-related expenses expected to be paid from plan assets during the plan year, and decreased (but not below zero) by any mandatory employee contributions expected to be made during the plan year.
+Line 6a.
+Present Value of Current Year Accruals.
+Enter the present value of all benefits which have been accrued or have been earned (or that are expected to accrue or to be earned) under the plan during the plan year.
 Include any increase in benefits during the plan year that is a result of any actual or projected increase in compensation during the current plan year, even if that increase in benefits is with respect to benefits attributable to services performed in a preceding plan year.
 This amount must be calculated as of the valuation date and must generally be based on the same assumptions used to determine the funding target reported in line 3c, column (3), reflecting the special assumptions and the loading factor for atrisk plans, if applicable.
-If the plan is in at-risk status for the current plan year and has been in at-risk status for fewer than five consecutive years, report the target normal cost after reflecting the transition rule provided in Code section 430(i)(5) and ERISA section 303(i)(5).
+If the plan is in at-risk status for the current plan year and has been in at-risk status for fewer than five consecutive years, report this amount after reflecting the transition rule provided in Code section 430(i)(5) and ERISA section 303(i)(5).